-Prerequisite: SNC2D1 or 2P1
+Prerequisite: SNC2D1 or 2P1 This course runs every 2 years

-Biology Grade 12
+Biology

-SBI4U1/B Universitv
+SBI4U1/B University

 This course provides students with the opportunity for indepth study of the concepts and processes that occur in biological systems.
 Students will study theory and conduct investigations in the areas of biochemistry, metabolic processes, molecular genetics, homeostasis, and population dynamics.
 Emphasis will be placed on the achievement of detailed knowledge and the refinement of laboratory skills needed for further study in various branches of the life sciences and related fields.